alphagov/govuk-design-system/src/components/task-list/index.md

 Do not use the task list for a long service that needs to be completed in a specific order.
 If it needs to be completed over multiple sessions, consider allowing users to save their progress, and then to continue where they left off when they return.
 Use the start page to explain what users will be expected to do during the service.

 The task list should not be used as a way of showing users their answers.
-For this, you should use a [summary list](/components/summary-list/) instead.
+For this, you should use a [Summary list component](/components/summary-list/) instead.

 ## How it works